kahypar/kahypar/README.md

 kahypar.partition(hypergraph, context)
 ```
 For more information about the python library functionality, please see: [module.cpp](https://github.com/SebastianSchlag/kahypar/blob/master/python/module.cpp)

+We also provide a precompiled python package via (PyPi)[https://pypi.org/project/kahypar/], which can be installed via:

+`python3 -m pip install --index-url https://pypi.org/simple/ --no-deps kahypar`

 #### The Julia Interface
 Thanks to Jordan Jalving ([@jalving]( https://github.com/jalving)) KaHyPar now also offers a Julia interface,